RonnelBelizar/IBM-Data-Engineering-Journal/journal.md

     - This is basically one of what Data Engineers do

 - ❓ Open questions:
-    - How often does data engineers do web scraping?
+    - How often do data engineers web scrape?

 ---